Resolving overload sets in C++ that differ in accepting

 syntax for terseness), we can restrict the overload that accepts

-something implicitly convertible to a bool
+something implicitly convertible to a bool to accept exactly a

-.
-This disables the unwanted conversion to bool
+bool.
+This disables the unwanted conversion to bool in favour of the

-conversion to std::string_view
+conversion to std::string_view:

 void show(std::string_view s) {